Please confirm you are human

 A Fossil From Antarctica Sat in a Drawer for 40 Years.
 It Turned Out to Be the First Dinosaur Bone Ever Found on the Continent

-2+ hour, 22+ min ago (355+ words) The biggest scientific breakthroughs can come from the most mundane places.
-A forgotten fossil that sat in a collection drawer for around 40 years is now providing a rare glimpse at the dinosaurs that roamed what is now Antarctica'and which paths…...
+1+ mon, 2+ week ago (355+ words) The biggest scientific breakthroughs can come from the most mundane places.
+A forgotten fossil that sat in a collection drawer for around 40 years is now providing a rare glimpse at the dinosaurs that roamed what is now Antarctica—and which…...

 Tyrannosaurus Rex and Other Terrifying Predatory Dinosaurs Had Itty-Bitty Arms.
 Scientists May Have Finally Figured Out Why